wubuku/Dapp-LCDP/README.md

 This is obviously a very challenging goal.
 Because different blockchains have different characteristics, can our low-code platform be designed to effectively meet the challenges posed by the diversity of technical infrastructures?
 We certainly have great confidence in this, and we will demonstrate this by developing a demo domain system.

-We know that Move(Move VM) did not have a data structure like Solidity(EVM)'s `Mapping` before; even if Move will support `Table`(`Mapping`) next, it should not be abused.
+We know that Move(Move VM) did not have a data structure like Solidity(EVM)'s `mapping` before; even if Move will support `table`(`mapping`) next, it should not be abused.

-The abuse of `Mapping` can cause the so-called "blockchain state explosion" problem.
+The abuse of `mapping` can cause the so-called "blockchain state explosion" problem.
 It is not a recommended practice to store large amounts of state data in Mapping on the L1 chain; they should be stored off-chain(outside the L1 chain), but at the same time they need to be verifiable and usable on-chain.

-So, building a domain name system on a Move chain without using `Table`(`Mapping`) is a development task of considerable complexity; next we can see the DDD and DSL-based development pattern(a low-code platform) can greatly reduce the burden of developers to complete this task.
+So, building a domain name system on a Move chain without using `table`(`mapping`) is a development task of considerable complexity; next we can see the DDD and DSL-based development pattern(a low-code platform) can greatly reduce the burden of developers to complete this task.

 ### How to prove it